Wednesday, July 24, 2024

 *Four kingdoms: Babylon, Medo-Persia, Greece, beast with ten horns.

-2) The beast kingdom (Daniel 7:7) was like a Leopard (Daniel 7:6), and his feet were as a bear (Daniel 7:5 ) and his mouth like a lion (Daniel 7:4) and the Dragon (Rev 12:3) gave him his power.
+2) The beast kingdom (Daniel 7:7) was like a Leopard (Daniel 7:6), and his feet were as a bear (Daniel 7:5) and his mouth like a lion (Daniel 7:4) and the Dragon (Rev 12:3) gave him his power, his throne (territorial domain) and his authority.

-The beast kingdom is comprised of three ancient 'beast' kingdoms which had kings who conquered and ruled the middle east; Babylon, Mede-Persia and the Macedonian or Grecian.
-This is the area from where the beast kingdom will rise.
+The beast kingdom is an amalgamation of three 'beast' kingdoms which had kings who conquered and ruled the middle east; Babylon, Mede-Persia and the Macedonian or Grecian kingdom of Alexander the Great.
+This is the area from where the beast kingdom will rise

 Daniel witnessed four beasts rise from the sea in Daniel 7.
 We are further told that these four beast are four kingdoms, so a beast from the sea symbolizes a kingdom.
 Daniel 7:6, details the rise of the third beast, who was like a Leopard that had four wings and four heads.
-The Leopard symbolized the Grecian kingdom of Alexander the Great.
+The Leopard is the Grecian kingdom of Alexander the Great.

-After the death of Alexander the Great the Grecian kingdom was divided into four dynasties or empires (Daniel 8:8,11:4a) Daniels prophecy details the rise of a little horn that came up out of one of these heads (Daniel 8:9-12) That little horn was Antiochus Epiphanes, the antichrist of the old testament.
-He rose from the Seleucid empire, one of the heads of the beast kingdom 'like' a Leopard.
+After the death of Alexander the Great, the Grecian kingdom was divided into four dynasties which became four kingdoms (Daniel 8:8,11:4a) Daniels prophecy details the rise of a little horn that rose from one of these heads (Daniel 8:9-12) The little horn of the old testament was Antiochus Epiphanes.
+He rose from one of the four heads; the Seleucid dynasty.
 Though the beast kingdom had four additional heads, it is only counted as one world kingdom.
-The other, smaller kingdoms did not rise from the sea, but from within the Grecian kingdom of Alexander the Great; representing the four heads of the beast, the leopard kingdom.
+The four dynasties did not rise from the sea, but from the leopard itself.
+The four dynasties or kingdoms, represent the four heads of the beast, the leopard kingdom.

-If you were to draw a picture of the dragon or beast kingdom (like unto the leopard) from the sea with the seven heads in Revelation 13, the fifth head would represent the Grecian empire.
-The head would most likely resemble a leopard with an additional four heads, representing the division of the kingdom.
-The sixth head would represent Rome, while the seventh head would have the ten horns of Daniels fourth beast from the sea, Daniel 7:7.
-This is the kingdom from which the antichrist or, little horn rises from; the seventh head of the beast; the head of the ten horns.
+If you were to draw a picture of the dragon or the beast kingdom (like unto the leopard) with the seven heads in Revelation 13, the third head would be Babylon, while the fifth head would be the Grecian empire.
+The head would resemble a leopard with four additional heads; the division of the kingdom.
+The sixth head would represent Rome, while the seventh head would have the mouth of a lion, the feet of the bear and ten horns: Daniel 7:7.

 There is an additional clue that points to the identity of the heads in Rev 17:9 as well: And here is the mind which has wisdom.
-The seven heads are seven mountains, ὄρος, on which the woman sits.
+The seven heads are seven mountains, ὄρος, on which the woman sits

 Here are a few examples: